By Robert Burney

 how I live today to my past emotional wounds.

-is very important to recognize the different parts of ourselves so that
+self it is very important to recognize the different parts of ourselves so

-access our Higher Self to be a Loving Parent to the wounded parts of our
+our Higher Self to be a Loving Parent to the wounded parts of our self.

-self.
 We have a Healer Within us.
-An Inner Mentor / Teacher
+An Inner Mentor / Teacher / Wise Wizard

-/ Wise Wizard that can guide us if we have the ears to hear - the consciousness
+that can guide us if we have the ears to hear - the consciousness to become

-to become aware.
-That Adult within us can set a boundary with the
+aware.
+That Adult within us can set a boundary with the Critical Parent

-Critical Parent to stop the shame and judgment and can then Lovingly set
+to stop the shame and judgment and can then Lovingly set boundaries with

-components that make up our being.
-Having a lot of conflicting feelings
+of wounded components that make up our being.
+Having a lot of conflicting

-within is not a sign that we are crazy - it is a sign that we have different
+feelings within is not a sign that we are crazy - it is a sign that we have

-parts of us that want different things/are reacting to different impulses.
+different parts of us that want different things/are reacting to different

-The more we get aware of those parts of us the more we can stop being an
+impulses.
+The more we get aware of those parts of us the more we can

-techniques that I have developed and teach from so many others - is to
+the techniques that I have developed and teach from so many others - is

 child healing is not something that we do and then move on with our lives.

-lives.
-The wounds are not going to go away - they have progressively
+The wounds are not going to go away - they have progressively less power

-less power as we heal - but they do not go away.
-So it is important
+as we heal - but they do not go away.
+So it is important for us to

-for us to recognize what part of us is reacting so that we can respond
+recognize what part of us is reacting so that we can respond to that wounded

-in action, in the way we live our lives and respond to life events and
+person in action, in the way we live our lives and respond to life events

-other people.
-The only way we can be whole is to own all of the parts
+and other people.
+The only way we can be whole is to own all of the

-of ourselves.
-By owning all the parts we can then have choices about
+parts of ourselves.
+By owning all the parts we can then have choices

-how we respond to life.
-By denying, hiding, and suppressing parts
+about how we respond to life.
+By denying, hiding, and suppressing

 The technique that I have found so valuable in this healing process